Supported Simulation Technology

 Eye & Hand Tracking

-Meta Quest Pro hand tracking enables you to use your hands in place of Touch controllers.
+Meta Quest hand tracking enables you to use your hands in place of Touch controllers.
 Inside-out cameras track the headset’s motion relative to the environment detecting the position and orientation of hands and fingers.
 Computer vision algorithms then track and analyze the movement in real time, bringing them into the VR space to navigate within select applications and websites.

 Meta Quest hand tracking may also be done independently of the headset using the three built-in sensors on the quest controllers.
 360-degree range of motion, TruTouch haptic feedback, and precision pinch make movement intuitive and precise while feeling more realistic when interacting with 3D objects.